INHERITANCE MATTERS AND DEATH DUTIES FOR BRITISH PASSPORT HOLDERS LEAVING PROPERTY IN SPANISH TERRITORY

 long term cohabiting relationship.

-- Each beneficiary must swear a deed of acceptance of inheritance in front of a Spanish Notary OR obtain a Spanish Power of attorney or UK POA – A < to authourise another to do this on their behalf if not coming to Spain to sign the document themselves.
+- Each beneficiary needs to swear a deed of acceptance of inheritance in front of a Spanish Notary OR obtain a Spanish Power of attorney or UK POA – A < to authourise another to do this on their behalf if not coming to Spain to sign the document themselves.

 - Submit an inventory of assets and inheritance tax returns for each beneficiary to the Spanish tax office in Madrid if the deceased was NON Fiscally Resident in Spain or to the Canarian Tax Office if they and the beneficiaries were/are Fiscally Resident here.
 You have to pay the inheritance tax within six months after the date of demise otherwise a surcharge will be imposed.
 All original documentation has to be enclosed.